Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 This command is incredibly helpful when you want to work out the folder structure of a directory.

-command is used without a directory, it will recursively list the contents of the current directory.
+When the tree command is used without a specifying directory, it will recursively list the contents of the current working directory.
+If you have specified a directory, the tree command will search through that directory instead.

-Example of using the tree command:
+Example of using the tree command

 tree